vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Yogasātra 14390, 1444n, Brābmo Samaj, 1699.
 1449a.

-Rāma, (vide under Rāmāyana): Rajamārtanda of Bhoja (on estrological details about birth
+Rāma, (vide under Rāmāyana): Rajamārtaṇḍa of Bhoja (on estrological details about birth

 astrology and dbarmadāstra of Rama 84-85; became Lord